mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
-### 13.0.0
+### 13.0.2
-- Add websocket implementation
-- Improve several behaviours
+- Remove ads with end time
+- Hide ads when showing the quiz
+- Resize header ads and UI/UX behaviour

 Check older versions on the [CHANGELOG](CHANGELOG.md)